beastjk07/Zendesk-Coding-Challenge/README.md

   - perPage(value=25) -> so this would allow how many pages we want per page.
 So, for every page we would do offset = page selected*perPage and (offset, offset+perPage).
 Example - for 0th page - List(0,25), 1st page - List(25,50) and so on.

+**As I had some time on my hand, I tried to implement Search(by Subject) and sort(by ID) feature on the tickets.
+The sole purpose of this feature was to show the knowledge of controlled components in React.js which is very important part of any UI.**

 UI for Ticket viewing -
 ![ss1](https://user-images.githubusercontent.com/90352791/143507165-460ad6f8-0eb9-4484-a539-62ff90eb0ba3.png)